nature + people

 We connect nature to nature through biolinks, and people to nature through community engagement.

-Nature corridors, or "biolinks," are pathways that help wildlife move safely between vital resources like food, water, and breeding partners.
+Biolinks, also referred to as corridors, are connected pathways that help wildlife move safely between habitat and vital resources like food, water, and breeding partners.
 For species like our threatened koalas, these connections are essential for survival and resilience in a changing environment.
-Plants also thrive by spreading and strengthening through these corridors.
+Plants also thrive by spreading and strengthening through these protected areas.

 Why does it matter?